AscEmon/quicktype-mcp/README.md

 3. The correct Python version is being used (3.10+)

 For issues with the generated models:
-1. Ensure your JSON is valid (use the `fix_json` tool if needed)
+1. Ensure your JSON is valid
-2. Check that the requested language is supported
-3. Try simplifying complex JSON structures if you encounter errors
+2. Try simplifying complex JSON structures if you encounter errors

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+3. Check that the class name follows Dart naming conventions

+## Features of Generated Dart Models

+- **Null Safety**: All fields are properly marked as nullable when appropriate
+- **JSON Serialization**: Includes `fromJson` and `toJson` methods
+- **Nested Objects**: Properly handles nested objects with their own classes
+- **Lists and Maps**: Correctly handles collections and their generic types
+- **Type Safety**: Uses appropriate Dart types for JSON values

 ## License